illinois-impact/gpu-algorithms-labs/labs/triangle_counting/README.md

 (and possibly for your reduction results as well, should you choose to perform the reduction on the GPU).

+The two methods you need for the vector are as follows:

+* `pangolin::Vector<ofWhatType> (size_t N, const_reference val)` is a
+constructor--your vectors should be initialized to the correct length and initialized to 0 (passed as the second argument)
+* `data()` returns a pointer to an array of `ofWhatType` in CUDA unified memory, which can then be used on the host and passed to your kernels

 ## For Lab Developers (students can stop reading here)

-Building this lab requires an installation of the [Pangolin](github.com/c3sr/pangolin) library and some graph data files.
+Building this lab requires an installation of the [Pangolin](https://github.com/c3sr/pangolin) library and some graph data files.
 Pangolin is used to read the graph data and provide the adjacency matrix to the students.
 The lab should be configured with
 * `-DCMAKE_PREFIX_PATH` pointing to the Pangolin install so CMake can find the package.